Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential customers in close collaboration with designers to bring their visions to life.
+- Custom cabinets constructed and installed for residential customers in close collaboration with designers in bringing their ideas to life.

-- Completed multiple renovation projects within timeframes that were specified, while ensuring the highest quality standards.
+- The company has successfully completed several remodeling projects within timeframes that were specified, and still maintained the highest quality standards.

 5. Education

-Then, you should mention your educational background related to carpentry.
-In this section, include the name of the institution, the degree/diploma you received (if applicable), and the year of completion.
+This section should you should mention your education background that is related to carpentry.
+Include the name of the institution, the degree/diploma you received (if applicable), and the year of your completion.

 Example: